-- (i) Looked after children and those who ceased to be looked after children looked after because they were adopted, or because they became subject to a residence order, child arrangements order or a special guardianship order (see note 1); - (ii) Children with a professionally supported exceptional medical need or exceptional social need for a place at a particular school, as decided by the trust (see note 2); - (iii) Children with a sibling on the roll of the school on the date of admission living up to a distance of 800 metres from the school.
+- (i) A 'looked after child' or a child who was previously looked after (see note 1); - (ii) Children with a professionally supported exceptional medical need or exceptional social need for a place at a particular school, as decided by the trust (see note 2); - (iii) Children with a sibling on the roll of the school on the date of admission living up to a distance of 800 metres from the school.
 Children with a sibling on the roll of the school on the date of admission living over 800 metres from the school will also receive priority where the family have not moved since the last sibling was offered a place OR the last sibling was admitted prior to 1st September 2016 (see note 3); - (iv) Children of staff at the school (see note 4); - (v) Other children in order of straight line distance from home to school (see note 5).